NormanYadev2/AI-Agent-with-Rag/README.md

-# Ai Agent with Rag for resturant reviews
+# AI Agent with Rag for resturant reviews

 This project implements a Retrieval-Augmented Generation (RAG) chatbot that answers questions about a pizza restaurant based on real customer reviews.
 It leverages LangChain, Ollama LLMs, and a Chroma vector database to deliver relevant and context-aware responses.